Mithgol/node-fido2twi/README.md

 This application (`fido2twi`) posts headings (“subjects”) of Fidonet messages to Twitter.
 (Its name is derived from loosely abbreviated words “Fido to Twitter”.
 It does not imply any endorsement, sponsorship, or association with Twitter.)

-In the posted tweet (microblog entry) the Fidonet message's subject is followed by a (space-separated) URL, creating a hyperlink to that message.
+In the text of the posted tweet (i.e. of the microblog entry) the Fidonet message's subject is followed by a (space-separated) URL, creating a hyperlink to that message.
 However, unfortunately, Twitter does not understand the schemes of [FGHI URL](https://github.com/Mithgol/FGHI-URL/) format for Fidonet URLs.
 Therefore an intermediate web page (containing the necessary FGHI URL and the Fidonet message) is automatically generated, and stored in [IPFS](https://ipfs.io/) (the InterPlanetary File System), and then hyperlinked from the tweet.

 Currently this application is not designed to send the “extended” version of tweets that was introduced in the announcements “[Coming soon: express even more in 140 characters](https://blog.twitter.com/express-even-more-in-140-characters)” and “[Doing more with 140 characters](https://blog.twitter.com/2016/doing-more-with-140-characters)” in 2016.
 However, it would not make any difference because IPFS URLs are not eligible to appear in the endings of “extended” tweets anyway.